shobhit2603/Simple-Unit-Converter/README.md

 This is a simple frontend based website, I created it using plain HTML, CSS and JAVA SCRIPT.
 I made this website as a Minor Project for my college.
 This website helps you to calculate:
--Area
+- Area
--Volume
+- Volume
--Time
+- Time
--Speed
+- Speed
--Internet Speed
+- Internet Speed
--Mass
+- Mass
--Length and so on.
+- Length and so on.

 - Home Page
 ![image](https://github.com/user-attachments/assets/cf32fbf5-f24a-4427-a253-6be9469fec6c)